 Some mass gainers will give you 1600 calories in one serving!
 Safe to say, this is not necessary and an easy way to part you with your hard-earned cash.
 If a serving size is that large, just use ¼ of a serving to get 400 calories.

 Even better, find a mass gainer that doesn't have a large serving size.
 Most will run closer to 500 calories.
 Even with these, I would advise you to start with half a serving and reassess from there.
+I have my recommended mass gainers for skinny guys here.

 Building Muscle Frequently Asked Questions